Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-When it comes to portable entertainment and business, nothing beats a pocket projector, and the Optoma ML750 portable LED projector is a top choice among those.
+Nothing beats a pocket projector in portable entertainment and business, and the Optoma ML750 portable LED projector is a top choice among those.
 While this projector can’t beat the full-sized competition in the category of the best business projector, it’s a neat little device that is absolutely fantastic for travel.

-A pocket projector won’t replace a regular home theater projector any time soon, but that’s not necessarily a bad thing.
+A pocket projector won’t replace a regular home theater projector anytime soon, but that’s not necessarily bad.
 The Optoma ML750 is a portable LED projector that packs quite a punch in its palm-sized design, making it an excellent LED projector for camping and business trips.

 Given its size and weight, one might be surprised to find that the Optoma ML750 has a native resolution of 1280 x 800, matching that of the full-sized Epson EX7240 and surpassing that of the Epson VS250.
 The HDMI MHL input port ensures content projected from a mobile device is crisp and clear.
 To be clear, this Optoma projector works outstandingly well for its ultra-compact size, but it is meant for small meetings and movie-watching with a few friends rather than a huge auditorium.
 If you want a projector with an excellent resolution and color, high brightness, HDR, and 3D compatibility, the BenQ TK800 4K is the perfect fit.

-When compared to the likes of a full-sized projector like the BenQ MH760 1080P Business Projector or the Optoma HZ39HDR, the 700 lumens of the Optoma ML750 doesn’t sound like much.
-When compared to other palm-sized projectors, though, this one is one of the brightest.
+Compared to a full-sized projector like the BenQ MH760 1080P Business Projector or the Optoma HZ39HDR, the 700 lumens of the Optoma ML750 don’t sound like much.
+However, compared to other palm-sized projectors, this one is one of the brightest.
 The bright LED-type lamp is great for projecting movies, TV shows, and video games in a dimmed or darkened bedroom.
 It is also serviceable for business presentations in a dim room, though a brighter projector might work better in those situations.

 Because of its ultra-compact size, the Optoma ML750 doesn’t offer much in the way of physical adjustability.
-There is digital keystone correction, but only on the vertical axis; however, it can be mounted to a tripod which can itself be adjusted accordingly.
+There is digital keystone correction, but only on the vertical axis; however, it can be mounted to a tripod that can adjust itself accordingly.
 What is very nice about this projector, though, is its ability to connect to a plethora of mobile devices, meaning your movies and presentations can be completely PC free.

-If portability is your main concern, the Optoma ML750 is a solid choice.
+The Optoma ML750 is a solid choice if portability is your main concern.
 However, the $500 price tag is still greater than better-performing full-size projectors.
-If you travel all the time and want something palm-sized and intuitive, this is a fantastic option.
+This is a fantastic option if you travel all the time and want something palm-sized and intuitive.
 There are some caveats there, though, considering that you will need a dongle for wifi connectivity.
 The included speakers, as is usually the case with projectors, aren’t great, and the only option for external speakers is to use an adapter.
-These adapters can add up, both in price and space, so it’s important that potential buyers be wary of how that will affect their use of this projector.
+These adapters can add up in price and space, so it’s important that potential buyers be wary of how that will affect their use of this projector.